One of the most important business tools you can use in your business is understanding your breakeven point.

-Breakeven analysis seems to be one of the areas that small company owners in particular don’t spend as much time on as they ought to.
-This blog is going to try to find out how it can be an area of improvement for companies.
+Breakeven analysis seems to be one of the areas that small company owners, in particular, don’t spend as much time on as they ought to.
+This article is going to find out how it can be an area of improvement for companies.
 We will address the questions below.

 So, what exactly is a breakeven analysis?

 What would be the benefits of completing one?

 To begin with; what exactly is break even analysis – it’s an important, though underused, business tool.
 It is used to help companies to determine the level of profitability – especially useful if you use it together with a projection strategy.

 This tool is used across all industries to initially find out your FIXED COSTS.
 Why would you be doing this?